stringfestdata/advancing-into-analytics-practice/README.md

 4. Visualize the distribution of `Age`.

-## 2. Foundations of Probability  x
+## 2. Foundations of Probability

 1. Simulate 100 coin tosses and visualize the result as a histogram in Excel.
 Do some online research -- what probability distribution does a series of coin tosses follow?
 2. Now take the average of twenty coin tosses and visualize the distribution of 100 such averages as a histogram.
 What probability distribution do the sample means follow?
 3. Plot two probability distributions in Excel on the same area graph: one with a mean of 25 and standard deviation of 8, the other with 40 and 2, respectively.

-## 3. Foundations of Inferential Statistics x
+## 3. Foundations of Inferential Statistics

 1. Using the `geyser` dataset and Excel, test the relationship between the kind of eruption (long or short) and the waiting time until the next eruption:
   - What are your statistical hypotheses?